robinanwyl/smith_waterman/README.md

 # smith_waterman
-Implementation of the Smith-Waterman algorithm for local sequence alignment
+Python implementation of the Smith-Waterman algorithm for local sequence alignment.
+Uses graph representation of scoring matrix.

+Changelog:
-12/22/24 - Added Graph class to represent scoring matrix (without algorithm implementation yet) and Vertex class to be used by Graph class.
+- 12/22/24 - Added Graph class to represent scoring matrix (without algorithm implementation yet) and Vertex class to be used by Graph class